When is the daily coronavirus briefing? How to watch on TV and online

 What will be included in today’s briefing?

-It’s not yet clear, but Johnson (and Raab in his absence) is normally joined by Chief Medical Officer Professor Chris Whitty and Chief Scientific Officer Sir Patrick Vallance, in addition to members of his cabinet, such as chancellor Rishi Sunak.
+It’s not yet clear, but Johnson is normally joined by Chief Medical Officer Professor Chris Whitty and Chief Scientific Officer Sir Patrick Vallance, in addition to members of his cabinet, such as chancellor Rishi Sunak.

 Will Boris Johnson be at the coronavirus briefing?

+Johnson is expected to lead the daily briefing having recovering from COVID-19 last month.

-Johnson did not led the briefings since he went into hospital on 5th April, but he returned during the week 27th April-1st May.
-Foreign Secretary Dominic Raab deputised in his absence.
+He returned during the week 27th April-1st May.
+Foreign Secretary Dominic Raab had deputised in his absence.

 Does Boris Johnson have coronavirus?